How to Read Your Home Insurance Policy: Understanding Every Document and Section

 Life Event Why You Should Review

-Annual renewal Rates, limits, and terms may have changed
+Annual renewal Rates, limits, and deductibles may have changed significantly

 Major purchase (jewelry, electronics, art) May exceed sublimits; scheduling may be needed